-NJ Attorneys Helping You Navigate DYFS
+NJ Attorneys Helping You Navigate DCPP (formerly DYFS)

-Upon finding sufficient evidence of abuse or neglect, DYFS can seek an Order from a Superior Court Judge permitting various forms of intervention designed to protect the children from further abuse or neglect.
+Upon finding sufficient evidence of abuse or neglect, DCPP can seek an Order from a Superior Court Judge permitting various forms of intervention designed to protect the children from further abuse or neglect.
 Less serious forms of intervention may include a requirement that one or both parents undergo psychological treatment or substance abuse counseling.
 Far more serious forms may include a removal of the child from his or her home and the placement of the child in foster care.

 Given the complexities of New Jersey’s DCPP, we advise you to contact one of our experienced family law attorneys at 973-627-7300 at Einhorn Harris today.
 We handle family law issues throughout New Jersey.